 - Up to 20% of patients are found to have a normal appendix following surgery.

 - The mortality rate is higher (∼ 5%) in elderly patients with complicated appendicitis.

 Appendicitis in children

-- Perforated appendix is associated with higher risk of fetal loss.
+- Complications: A perforated appendix is associated with a higher risk of fetal loss.